Skip to content

 Connect Facebook Lead Ads to Google Sheets

-To start with a template, click on the one template below, and you'll be taken to the Zapier editor.
+To get started with a template, just click on the one below, and you'll be taken to the Zapier editor.
 You'll also need to create a Zapier account if you don't have one yet.
 Then, follow the directions below to set up your Zap.

 A screenshot of the setup for a Facebook Lead Ads action step in the Zapier editor.

-Next, choose the Page where you're running the campaign, and then choose the Form where you're collecting the data.
-Then, click Continue.
+Next, choose the Facebook Page where you're running your ad campaign, and then choose the form where you're collecting the data.
+If you have multiple Pages or forms, you can select the one you want from the dropdown menu.
+Then click Continue.

 A screenshot of the customization options for a Facebook Lead Ads trigger step in the Zapier editor.

-Finally, test your trigger step.
-Click Test trigger to pull in the latest submissions from your Facebook Leads Ads form.
-If you don’t have any submissions yet, Zapier will pull in sample data for you.
-Or, if you would like to test with live data, you can use Facebook’s Testing Tool to create customized sample data for the form.
+If you don’t have any submissions yet, you'll need to use Facebook’s Testing Tool to create customized sample data for the form.
 Read our help guide for more details.

-Select the test data you want to use, then click Continue with selected record.
+Once Zapier has returned the latest leads, select the one you want to use and click Continue with selected record.

 A screenshot of a successful trigger step test in the Zapier editor.

 Now it's time to set up the action—the event your Zap will perform once it's triggered.
-If you're using the Zap template, these will already be selected for you.
-Otherwise, search for and select Google Sheets as your action app and Create Spreadsheet Row as your action event.
-Then, sign in with your Google Sheets account, and click Continue.
+If you're using the Zap template we shared earlier, these fields will already be set up for you.
+Otherwise, you'll need to search for and select Google Sheets as your action app and Create Spreadsheet Row as your action event.
+Then, sign in with your Google Sheets account and click Continue.

 A screenshot of the setup for a Google Sheets action step in the Zapier editor.

-Now, it's time to customize your action step.
-Select the Google Drive, spreadsheet, and worksheet you wish to use for this workflow.
+Now it's time to customize your action step.
+Start by selecting the Google Drive, spreadsheet, and worksheet you want to use for this workflow.

 A screenshot highlighting the column name fields and refresh fields button of a Google Sheets action step in the Zapier editor.

-Zapier will now pull in the column headings from the Google Sheets spreadsheet.
-To map data from your Facebook Lead Ads trigger, click the + button in any field and select the data you'd like to use from the modal.
+Zapier will pull in the column headings from your Google Sheet.
+You'll need to map some data from your Facebook Lead Ads trigger to these columns.
+But don't worry—field mapping is easy.
+Just click the plus sign (+) in any field and select the data you'd like to use from the modal.
 Once you've mapped all of your fields, click Continue.

 A screenshot highlighting data from a Facebook Lead Ads trigger step available for selection in an action step in the Zapier editor.